 One would think that by backtesting more ideas and more frequently, the chances of discovering an edge increase.
-However, the opposite exactly happens: the chances of discovering something of value diminish with frequent backtesting.
+However, the opposite exactly happens, and the chances of discovering something of value diminish with frequent backtesting.

-If you believe this is counter-intuitive you could try to think about it in a different way: If the frequency of backtesting made a difference in discovering an edge, then all those traders who struggle with machine learning algorithms would instead be rich.
+If you believe this is counter-intuitive you could try to think about it differently: If the frequency of backtesting made a difference in discovering an edge, then all those traders who struggle with machine learning algorithms would instead be rich.
 So what is the process that turns frequent backtesting into an exercise in futility?

 The answer is data-mining bias.
-As time goes by and a trading system developer tests more ideas, new or modified, data-mining bias increases and at some point it becomes so large that the probability of discovering a true edge via backtesting gets close to zero.
+As a trading system developer tests more ideas, new or modified, data-mining bias increases, and at some point, it becomes so large that the probability of discovering a true edge via backtesting gets close to zero.
 This counter-intuitive notion that the frequent use of backtesting decreases the chances of success is illustrated in the figure below:

 These and other facts about backtesting that are rarely or never discussed, along with specific rules and examples of how to deal with data-mining bias, can be found in my new book.